daniabee/whats-cookin-good-lookin/README.md

 WebPack
 HTML
 CSS
+WAVE Chrome Extension
+Lighthouse Extension
+Dalton Chrome Extension
+Adobe XD
+Adobe Illustrator
 ## Wins:
 A consistent win would be overcoming the limitation of merge conflicts.
 Each member created their own test, their own class, and their own webpage section.
 Using daily standup's our group was able to communicate effectively and minimize possibilities of major merge conflicts.
 As a group, our second major win was the retrieval of our api data, once data became accessible outside of the fetch call our website gained practical functionality.
+Another win was being able to successfully GET and POST data to APIs, as well as being able to work on individual tasks and then merge them together at the given points throughout the project.

 ## Challenges:
 The greatest challenges were...